Providing a safe place to learn, explore and connect with yourself

 Jo views relationships in a context where challenges arise not rooted in one person but in the space in between, where a relationship is its own entity.
 She brings this approach to couples and family counselling.

-This means coming to counselling doesn’t have to be a blame game where people point at the other to distract from their own pain.
-Instead, Jo explores with you what’s happening, creates safety to talk things through and shift how things are now, to how you want them to be.
+It means coming to counselling isn't about blame; it's a safe space where Jo helps you explore your pain and shift how things are now, to how you want them to be.

 Families…

-Maybe you’re worried about your child: their anxiety or school refusal and you’re not sure how to best help.
-Jo can help you make sense of what is going on and partner with you to work out next steps.
-With expertise in child development, you will be supported as a parent, so your support transitions with your child.
-She can help you explore what that looks like for your family.
+If you’re concerned about your child's anxiety or school refusal, Jo can help you make sense of what is going on and partner with you to work out next steps.
+With her expertise in child development, you'll receive support tailored to your family's needs, so your support transitions with your child.

 Safe Spaces…

 With a special interest in trauma, Jo recognises people are wired from our earliest experiences to seek cues for risk and cues for safety.
-In families, we learn this from our caregivers and we internalise it, our nervous systems remember it and we relate to others throughout our lives out of it.
-If you’ve experienced things that mean you’ve stopped trusting your body’s signals, come explore with Jo how to recognise what your body knows and how to come back to it when you are facing hard things.
+If you've lost trust in your body's signals, come explore with Jo how to recognise what your body knows and how to come back to it when you are facing hard things.

 Our services